 So, What’s The Problem?

 The problem is that developers (and our clients) need weekends too.
-Though I am fairly guarded about my weekends and evenings in an effort to obtain some kind of work/life balance, I’m really not trying to be a jerk here and say I don’t want to put in the extra hours.
+Though I am fairly guarded about my weekends and evenings to obtain some kind of work/life balance, I’m not trying to be a jerk here and say I don’t want to put in the extra hours.

 I actually have a few solid arguments for a read-only Friday.